dazhouze/qsub_jobs_threads/README.md

 # qsub_jobs_threads
-## Makefile as flowflow control language
+## Makefile as workflow control language
 The makefile simply contains rules and a rule consists of three parts: target, (dependencies) and commands. e.g.
 ```